Query Collections: Query Language

 filter

 : a JSON object matching the internal collection structure.
 It supports additional conditions for particular fields.
-In the example above, thenow
+In the example above, theorig_status

 : sort by "now" field in DESC orderlimit